ETHZ-TEC/exot_app_apk/README.md

 ./gradlew --parallel --warn installDebug
 ```

-The compiled and packaged applications are available in the [project's tags](https://gitlab.ethz.ch/klopottb/android/tags).

 ### Caveats

 Although the preferred C++ standard library for Android, the libc++, has support for C++17, the CMake binary bundled with the Android SDK is quite old, and only supports setting the standard up to C++14.
 Some changes have been applied to have the application compile correctly with Gradle.